The Toy (1982 film)

 The Toy is a 1982 American comedy film directed by Richard Donner.
-The film stars Richard Pryor, Jackie Gleason, Ned Beatty, Scott Schwartz, Teresa Ganzel, and Virginia Capers.
+The film stars Richard Pryor as a janitor at a department store owned by a businessman played by Jackie Gleason.
+The owner's son, played by Scott Schwartz, is told that he may have anything in the toy department.
+He chooses the janitor, who the owner pays to spend a week with the boy.
+The film also stars Ned Beatty, Teresa Ganzel, and Virginia Capers.
 It is an adaptation of the 1976 French comedy film Le Jouet.
+It was a box office success, despite being pilloried by film critics.

 Plot

-Jack Brown is a married, unemployed writer in Baton Rouge, Louisiana, in danger of having his house repossessed.
+Jack Brown is an unemployed writer in Baton Rouge, Louisiana, in danger of having his house repossessed.
 After numerous unsuccessful attempts to get a job working for the local paper, the Bugle, he becomes so desperate that he ends up taking a job as a janitor for the wealthy and ruthless businessman U.S. Bates, who owns the paper, a department store and many other businesses.
 Brown is humiliated as he clumsily attempts to serve food at a luncheon.
 He is fired by Bates but still shows up to work that evening at the department store.
 "Master" Eric Bates, the spoiled son of the boss, sees Jack while looking through Bates' department store.
 Amused at seeing Jack goof around in the store's toy section, Eric informs his father's long-suffering right-hand man, Sydney Morehouse, that what he wants is Jack himself.

 Morehouse fails to convince Eric that human beings cannot be owned.
 In exchange for a generous financial settlement to stave off repossession, Jack agrees to be Eric's live-in friend during Eric's one-week spring break from military school.

 Emotionally estranged from his father, Eric takes a liking to Jack but still manages to humiliate him with numerous pranks.
 After a particularly humiliating incident in the mansion incited by Bates' ditzy trophy wife Fancy, who introduces him at a dinner party as Eric's new "toy", Jack grows tired of the situation and leaves.
 He agrees to return only when Bates (with Morehouse as his proxy) offers Jack enough money to pay off the full mortgage.

-Jack returns, determined to teach Eric how a friend is supposed to be treated.
+When Jack returns, Eric reveals that he 'bought' Jack because he wanted a friend.
+After another prank, Jack is determined to teach Eric how a friend is supposed to be treated.
 They bond while participating in mini-cart racing, video games, and fishing.
 The pair decide to start a newspaper of their own.
 After witnessing multiple examples of Bates' cruelty to his employees, they dig up dirt on him, such as a story of how he won his butler, Barkley, in a game of billiards.
 They publish their paper and distribute it throughout the city.
 When Morehouse finds a copy and presents it to his boss, Bates is outraged, but keeps his anger in check and calls Jack and Eric for a private meeting at his office.